Gregory John Hartmayer: Archbishop of Atlanta

 Hartmayer was installed as archbishop of Atlanta on May 6, 2020, in the Cathedral of Christ the King in Atlanta.
 The ceremony was held behind closed doors, with only a few attendees due to the COVID-19 pandemic.
 Church journalist Rocco Palmo stated that Hartmayer was Gregory's "chosen successor."

 When the Satanic Temple of Atlanta scheduled a black mass in that city in October 2024, Hartmayer announced possible legal action if the organizers planned to use consecrated host in the ceremony.
-However, they assured the archdiocese that they did not have any sacramental bread, nor were planning to obtain any.
+However, they assured the archdiocese that they did not have any sacramental bread, nor were they planning to obtain any.

-Hartmayer in November 2024 announced the launching of a LGBTQ+ Pastoral Affairs Commission to create a dialogue with the LGBTQ+ community.
-He remarked.I pray that through the creation of this commission we will all come to a better understanding of and respect for each other...After all, we are all children of God, brothers and sisters on this journey.Hartmayer is a member of the US Conference of Catholic Bishops (USCCB) Committee on Communications and the Committee on National Collections and chair of the Subcommittee on the Catholic Communication Campaign.
+Hartmayer, in November 2024, announced the launch of a LGBTQ+ Pastoral Affairs Commission to create a dialogue with the LGBTQ+ community.
+He remarked,I pray that through the creation of this commission we will all come to a better understanding of and respect for each other...After all, we are all children of God, brothers and sisters on this journey.Hartmayer is a member of the US Conference of Catholic Bishops (USCCB) Committee on Communications and the Committee on National Collections and chair of the Subcommittee on the Catholic Communication Campaign.

 Viewpoints

 Gun violence

-In August 2025, Hartmayer commented on the mass shooting at Annunciation Catholic School in Minneapolis, Minnesota, that killed two children and injured 17 children and adults,Our children should be safe in our homes, schools and churches.
+In August 2025, Hartmayer commented on the mass shooting at Annunciation Catholic School in Minneapolis, Minnesota, that killed two children and injured 17 children and adults,Our children should be safe in our homes, schools, and churches.
 As I have said as Archbishop of Atlanta, and repeat as chairman of the governing board for the National Catholic Educational Association, we must find a way to pass reasonable firearms legislation.
 We must take action to protect all children and families from violence.
 We cannot expect schools to become fortresses.
 We have to do more to protect our precious communities.